American astronaut and lunar explorer

 According to Wikipedia,

-Neil Alden Armstrong was an American astronaut, aeronautical engineer, and the first person to walk on the Moon.
+Neil Alden Armstrong was an American astronaut and aeronautical engineer who became the first person to walk on the Moon in 1969.
 He was also a naval aviator, test pilot, and university professor.
 Armstrong was born and raised in Wapakoneta, Ohio.
-A graduate of Purdue University, he studied aeronautical engineering; his college tuition was paid for by the U.S. Navy under the Holloway Plan.
+He entered Purdue University, studying aeronautical engineering, with the U.S. Navy paying his tuition under the Holloway Plan.
 He became a midshipman in 1949 and a naval aviator the following year.
 He saw action in the Korean War, flying the Grumman F9F Panther from the aircraft carrier .
-In September 1951, while making a low bombing run, Armstrong's aircraft was damaged when it collided with an anti-aircraft cable, strung across a valley, which cut off a large portion of one wing.
-Armstrong was forced to bail out.
 After the war, he completed his bachelor's degree at Purdue and became a test pilot at the National Advisory Committee for Aeronautics High-Speed Flight Station at Edwards Air Force Base in California.
 He was the project pilot on Century Series fighters and flew the North American X-15 seven times.
 He was also a participant in the U.S. Air Force's Man in Space Soonest and X-20 Dyna-Soar human spaceflight programs.

 This paper list is powered by the following services:

 Neil Armstrong is affiliated with the following schools: